 Family Friendly Festivals in Europe!

 Surprisingly affordable and delicious sounding festival on the edge of Lake Geronde, with cool mix of DJs and live performances.
 Go for beach volleyball, water sports, film screenings and an exclusive children’s area.
-10th edition in 2016!
 Very affordable weekend prices and day tickets; kids go FREE.

 Worldwide Festival, Sete, France (Jun 28-Jul 6)

 Co-created by Gilles Peterson and inspired by his Worldwide show, the diverse festival features some massive names from the global DJ-sphere.
-Tickets from €40 for individual events (7 day and 4 day passes available); many areas including beach stage, plus entry to all afternoon shows are FREE.
+Day tickets from €40 (7 day and 4 day passes available); many areas including beach stage, plus entry to all afternoon shows are FREE.